sminutoli/devv-test/README.md

 ## AngularJS
 I´ve chosen angularJS because of the high-dynamic searching based on pure JSON and all the magic stuff inside filters, orderby, etc.

+I´ve decided not to split the html in partials/views, because of the "one and only view" excercise.

 ## GIT support
 I´ve documented all the process in several commits on this public repo https://github.com/sminutoli/devv-test.git